 On St Patrick’s Day, we’re taking the opportunity to shine a light on the extensive research into the history and culture of Ireland that takes place at Hertford College.

-Prof. Roy Foster, Prof. Ian McBride, Dr Toby Barnard, Dr David Dwan, Lloyd (Meadhbh) Houston and Dr Bethany Marsh.
+Dr Toby Barnard, Prof. Roy Foster, Prof. Ian McBride, Dr Bethany Marsh, Dr David Dwan, Lloyd (Meadhbh) Houston and Tom Paulin.

 Hertford has long been associated with Irish studies and can trace its connections back to the 16th century, when Roman Catholics and Irish Protestants studied alongside each other at Hart Hall.
 Irish satirist Jonathan Swift was also connected to the Hall when he incorporated his Trinity College Dublin degree here in the 1690s.